sanjana-gosala/Hotstar_Clone/README.md

 # capstone
-This is a simple model of website taking an example of a real time websit using html,css,nodejs
+This is a simple model of website taking an example of a real time website using html,css,nodejs,js